-This study addresses an important empirical question as to which firm-level characteristic best predicts stock returns in the UK market.
+Stock returns are driven by firms' own characteristics.
+We address an important empirical question as to which firm characteristic can best explain stock returns in the UK market.
 To answer this question, we employ a semiparametric approach to estimate the characteristic-based factor model first introduced by CHL.
 While this study is the first out-of-sample analysis to apply the new method, we also augment the CHL model by including the liquidity characteristic (Liu, 2006) along with the market, size, book-to-market, volatility and momentum factors.
 Following the CHL methodology, we find that factor betas exhibit nonlinear relationships with stock characteristics consistent with Connor and Linton (2007) and CHL.
 The nonlinearity implies that the marginal return premium for each characteristic is not linearly proportional to the difference in return premia between firms with extreme characteristics.
 We also find that the liquidity-beta function is relatively flat compared to other characteristic-beta functions suggesting that stock returns are not as sensitive to the liquidity premium as to other characteristics' premia.